nicolasfauchereau/climatecode/stories/about-me.md

 I work on a variety of things, from the reconstruction of the climates of the past to seasonal forecasting.
 I have a strong interest in methods (statistics, machine learning particularly), in scientific computing and open science.

 ## Where do I come from ?

-I hail from Burgundy, France, and I obtained my Ph.D in Dijon.
-After about a year at the LSCE, near Paris, I decided to expand a bit my horizons.
-I was granted a post-doctoral fellowship from the University of Cape-Town, and I spent about 3 years working at the oceanography department (where I am still a research associate).
-In 2009 I joined the CSIR as a senior researcher in the Southern Observatory (SOCCO) where I had the great privilege of working with a bunch of awesome people.
+I hail from Burgundy, France, and I obtained my Ph.D (in 2004) in [Dijon](http://climatologie.u-bourgogne.fr/).
+After about a year at the [LSCE](http://www.lsce.ipsl.fr/en/), near Paris, I decided to expand a bit my horizons.
+I was granted a post-doctoral fellowship from the [University of Cape-Town](http://www.uct.ac.za/), and I spent about 3 years working at the [oceanography department](http://www.sea.uct.ac.za/) (where I am still a research associate), notably with [Prof. Mathieu Rouault](http://ma-re.uct.ac.za/staff/academic-staff/dr-mathieu-rouault/), another french import in South Africa and one of the most versatile scientists I have known.
+In 2009 I joined the [CSIR](http://www.csir.co.za/) as a senior researcher in the Southern Ocean Carbon and Climate Observatory ([SOCCO](http://socco.org.za/about/)) where I had the great privilege of working with a [bunch of awesome people](http://socco.org.za/about/#team).

-In 2012 we decided to relocate our little family to New Zealand, after I obtained a position at the National Institute for Water and Atmospheric research (NIWA Ltd.).
+In 2012 we decided to relocate our little family to New Zealand, and I obtained a position at the [National Institute for Water and Atmospheric research (NIWA Ltd.)](http://www.niwa.co.nz).

+Since joining NIWA, I have been working on a variety of projects, and been involved in both basic research (*e.g.* paleoclimate reconstructions) and very applied science (*e.g.* forecasting climate at sub-seasonal to seasonal time-scales).
+A common theme though: all this involves processing and analyzing data - oftentimes a lot of data - and using statistical methods to try and make sense of this data, extract patterns, and make predictions.
+Along the years I used various tools, from Matlab to R, but since a few years I transitioned completely to Python: the Python Scientific Ecosystem has grown exponentially both in quality and quantity, and now there's almost nothing that you can do in R or Matlab that you cannot do in Python, and on top of being open-source, [Python is just fun to code](https://xkcd.com/353/).

 ## Tools